vincentbarr/vincentbarr.github.com/experiments.md

 4. [The Altucher Confidential](http://www.jamesaltucher.com/)

 ###Progress Log
-Each day, I will check-in and bold the date after reading _all_ the latest post from all four blogs.
+Each day, I will check-in and bold the date after reading the latest post from all four blogs.

 First 10 days: **12** **13** **14** **15** **16** **17** **18** **19** **20** **21**
 Next 10 days: **22** **23** **24** **25** **26** **27** **28** **29** **30** **31**